All About Commercial Pilots

 Is There Job Demand for Commercial Pilots?

 There were about 40,800 jobs for Commercial Pilot in 2016 (in the United States).
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Commercial Pilot by 2026.
-There will be an estimated 4,000 positions for Commercial Pilot per year.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Commercial Pilot are Tennessee, Utah, and Arizona.
 Watch out if you plan on working in Minnesota, Massachusetts, or Vermont.
 These states have the worst job growth for this type of profession.